 Photographs and documents from the State Library and Archives of Florida are placed together with background information.

-This is a list of resources available online from the State Library and Archives of Florida relating to the 2016 National History Day theme, Exploration, Encounter, Exchange in History.
+This is a list of resources available online from the State Library and Archives of Florida relating to the 2017 National History Day theme.
 Additional resources are available at the State Library and Archives of Florida in Tallahassee.